yao-laboratory/MotifCluster/README.md

     result_draw.csv:
  * Example description:
    * `result_draw.csv` is located in the example_output_step1_1 folder.
    * Each line represents a peak and its assigned group.
 The columns from `draw_input0` to `arr_final_draw` store the color of the peak in each subfigure, along with weight information for visualization.
-Since the MotifCluster method generates 12 subfigures, there are 12 corresponding columns per peak, ranging from `draw_input0` to `arr_final_draw`.
+Since the Motif-Cluster method generates 12 subfigures, there are 12 corresponding columns per peak, ranging from `draw_input0` to `arr_final_draw`.
 * result_draw.csv shown as below:
 ```
     id,center_pos,weight,draw_input0,draw_input1,draw_input2,draw_input3,draw_input4,draw_input5,draw_input6,draw_input7,draw_input8,draw_input9,arr_final,arr_final_draw